Reckon (company): History

-Reckon includes APS, an accounting practice management software that's used by 70% of the countries top accounting practices, and three of the Big Four accountancy firms.

 In May 2022, Reckon agreed to sell its Reckon Accountants Group to UK-based Access Group for A$100 million.
 The deal included Reckon's APS and Reckon Elite software.
 The acquisition was completed in August 2022.

+In December 2024, Reckon acquired Cashflow Manager and Okke software solutions from the Money Management group for A$8.75 million.
+This acquisition saw Reckon absorb Cashflow Manager and Okke’s 20,000 customers, as well as 1,000 accounting and bookkeeping partners.